 To find childcare services in your area, visit the Texas Department of Health and Human Services website You may also discuss an alternative work schedule with your supervisor for a specific period of time.

 UD’s COVID-19 Taskforce and UD’s Safety Committee have been working hard at developing protocols to keep our campus safe and our employees healthy while at work.
-The cleaning staff has increased cleaning in all common areas (concentrating on high-touch surfaces) while a special cleaning crew deep cleans at night with products from the EPA-approved list.
-Cleaning supplies are hard to obtain right now, but the Facilities Department is working on ordering cleaning materials for department use, and antimicrobial gel will be placed throughout campus.
+The cleaning staff has increased cleaning in all common areas (concentrating on high-touch surfaces.
+The Facilities Department has cleaning materials for department use and antimicrobial gel is placed throughout campus.
 Plexiglass “sneeze shields” can be requested for reception desk areas or for those employees who serve our students.
-Please talk to your supervisor, and they can request this option through the Safety Committee by emailing email@example.com.
+Please talk to your supervisor, and they can request this option by contacting Facilities.

 Yes, employees are required to wear a mask or face covering unless you are at your own workspace.
 This includes coming in and out of buildings and when navigating common area spaces such as walkways, hallways and elevators.
 This requirement is effective now until the end of Phase 1 (June 28, 2020), at which point it will be reassessed.